 There are not many examples that Bf109 marks a propeller.
-It is somewhat not a good feeling to finish this model without sticking what I should have pasted.
+It is somewhat not a good feeling to finish this model without sticking to what I should have pasted.
 It certainly is a white triangle and small black letters were written horizontally downwards, but I do not remember much because I cared about Sumo Wrestling.
 Even if I saw the decals of other Bf 109 stocks, there seemed to be no propeller decal in that model (Airfix).
-Well, there is no choice, so cut off the white stock decals and paste it with similar shape and looking… It is really stupid.
+Well, there is no choice, so cut off the white stock decals and paste it with a similar shape and looking… It is really stupid.

 Bulgaria participated in the Axis side in March 1941 and 10 German Bf109E-4 were provided from Germany at that time.
 After that, Bulgaria invaded Yugoslavia and Greece with Germany, the air force became over 600 during a short period.

-The coloring of the Bulgarian Air Force is very similar to the Luftwaffe, the yellow accents on the nose and tail wing.
+The coloring of the Bulgarian Air Force is very similar to the Luftwaffe, with the yellow accents on the nose and tail wing.
 The “X” mark on a white background is the nationality mark of the Bulgarian Air Force.